ande-box/C4DashboardTool/README.md

 # 🎛️ C4DashboardTool (Beta Trial)

 A standalone Windows application for monitoring and controlling your **Control4** smart home system via the Director API.
-No Python installation required — just download, configure, and run.
+Just download, configure, and run.

 > **️ BETA TRIAL NOTICE:** This is a trial version of the application.
 It includes a built-in **Date Guard** that will automatically expire and stop running on **August 1, 2026**.
 Please contact the developer for the full, unrestricted version after this date.